Matterhorn: In culture

-During the 20th century, the Matterhorn and the story of the first ascent in particular, inspired various artists and film producers such as Luis Trenker and Walt Disney.
+During the 20th century, the Matterhorn and the story of the first ascent in particular inspired various artists and film producers such as Luis Trenker and Walt Disney.
 Large-scale replicas can be found at Disneyland and Window of the World.
 In 2021, a Matterhorn-related attraction opened in the Swiss Museum of Transport, enabling visitors to climb it virtually from the Solvay Hut to the summit.

 Designed in 1908 by Emil Cardinaux, a leading poster artist of the time, the Matterhorn poster for the Zermatt tourist office is often considered the first modern poster.
-It has been described as a striking example of a marriage of tourism, patriotism and popular art.
-It served as decoration in many Swiss military hospices during the war in addition to be found in countless middle-class living rooms.
+It has been described as a striking example of a marriage of tourism, patriotism, and popular art.
+It served as decoration in many Swiss military hospices during the war, in addition to being found in countless middle-class living rooms.
 Another affiche depicting the Matterhorn was created by Cardinaux for the chocolate brand Toblerone in the 1920s.
 The image of the Matterhorn first appeared on Toblerone chocolate bars in 1960.
 Since then, the Matterhorn has become a reference that still inspires graphic artists today and has been used extensively for all sort of publicity and advertising.